Add voice guidance

 GemError error = SdkSettings.setTTSVoiceByLanguage(lang!);

-Selecting a computer voice in an unsupported language may cause a mismatch between the spoken voice and the instruction content.
-The exact behavior depends on the device and its available text-to-speech capabilities.
+Selecting a computer voice in an unsupported language may cause a mismatch between spoken voice and instruction content.
+Exact behavior depends on device TTS capabilities.

 // instantiate FlutterTts